Kos-Design/materials_substance/readme.rst

 .. figure:: http://kos-design.com/images/wikipics/manual_off.jpg
    :align: left

-You can then activate it for each line and the texture map name will change to an individual file selection field.
+You can then activate it for each line and the texture map name will change to an individual file selection field that you can use to set the path of a texture file to import.
+Note: When "Manual" is enabled in one of the Panel lines for a given map, the "Only Active Material" and "Apply to active object only" will be activated (otherwise the Importer would load the same file for each material & objects in the selected shader input node).

 .. figure:: http://kos-design.com/images/wikipics/manual_enabled.jpg
    :align: left